One Great Cover looks at the greatest cover songs ever, and how they got to be that way.

 The duo so completely inhabit the song, which is to say they freakin’ own it, that it is easy to forget they were not the first artists to record it.
 No, the first “CTY” out of the gate wasn’t even by an actual musician, but by a hot and debonair actor playing a doctor on a TV show.
 Yup, welcome to the glorious state of pop music in the USA in 1963.

 In the early ’60s, prior to The Beatles washing things clean and saving the world, the pop charts were full of moonlighting TV and movie stars singing anodyne songs of love.
-As clean-cut heartthrob Richard Chamberlain, then the star of TV’s highly rated Dr.Kildare, had a pleasantly mellifluous singing voice to go with his hotness, it was only natural that he would end up in the recording studio and cashing in on this trend.
+As clean-cut heartthrob Richard Chamberlain, then the star of TV’s highly rated Dr.Kildare, had a pleasantly mellifluous singing voice to go with his hotness, it was only natural that he would end up in the recording studio to cash in on this trend.
 And so it was, in the year of 1963, that “Dr. Kildare” recorded the very first version of “CTY.”
 Its introduction to the world was as the B-Side to another Bacharach and David track called “Blue Guitar,” which peaked at #42 in the U.S. pop chart.
 The Chamberlain version of “CTY” is a big ol’ cheese, schmaltz, and vibrato sandwich.
 Are you ready?
 Okay then, here it is:

 Most of the YouTube commenters agree that the Carpenters version is better (I concur).
 Still, let’s hear it for the author of the blurb that describes Chamberlain’s voice as “velvety and masculine,” a characterization that deserves a big thumbs up for managing to sound demure and filthy.